cheshire137/cheevo-plotter/README.md

 # Cheevo Plotter

-View your Steam achievements over time.
+Compare your Steam achievements with your friends'.

 ## How to Develop